 - The education (teacher, fellow students and the study material) gives impetus to independent work and thinking.
 The students are given an increasing responsibility for their learning.

 - The students develop a sense of self-competence/ an awareness of self-sufficiency.

 Components of the learning process to be considered in course design

 In their article Hattie and Donoghue give a systematic description of the learning process.
-The answer questuons like: What is meant by learning in HE?
-What are the main components which characterize the learning process of the students.
-They give all kind of usefull recommendations how the teachers in HE can support the learning in the design of their courses and the learning activities and- material.
+They answer questions like: What is meant by learning in HE?
+What are the main components which characterize the learning process of the students?
+They give all kind of useful recommendations how the teachers in HE can support the learning through a clever course design and well-chosen teaching and learning activities and- material.

 Design principles for course in MHE

 In the research literature all kinds of advices are given how to design university education.
-When preparing the didactical conepts of severeal university study program it appears that a usefull summary of these advices consit of 6 deisgn principles together with around 50 suggestions how to apply these desgn principles.
+When preparing the didactical concepts of several university study program it appears that a useful summary of these advices consists of 6 design principles together with around 50 suggestions how to apply these design principles.

 The 6 Design principles are given below.
-By clicking on the name of the principle a short dscription is given together with design suggestions:
+By clicking on the name of the principle a short description is given together with design suggestions: